euroargodev/argopy/docs/paper.md

 data management is a model for other ocean observing systems and constantly ensures the highest quality of scientific measurements for the community [@wong-2020].

-The counter part to this tremendous success in data managemen, in developing good practices and well calibrated procedures ([see all the Argo Data Management Team documentation here](http://www.argodatamgt.org/Documentation)) is thus a very complex Argo dataset: the **argopy** software aims to help users navigate this complex realm.
+The counter part to this tremendous success in data management, in developing good practices and well calibrated procedures ([see all the Argo Data Management Team documentation here](http://www.argodatamgt.org/Documentation)) is thus a very complex Argo dataset: the **argopy** software aims to help users navigate this complex realm.